 The Future is Female, a full day conference held on 8th April 2017, was packed with 11- panel discussions on managing personal finance and career growth.
 From dishing out investment hacks to investment strategies, the conference curated by The New Savvy empowered its female-only audience with the confidence to take calculated risks and plan for a better future.

 One message stayed clear throughout The Future is Female – language should not prevent you from progress.
 Wade through the jargon, redefine your conversational skills with firmness, have open conversations, and leave no doubt behind.

-We know language can influence decisions and reactions.
-However, few of us are aware that we should minimise the usage of emotional terms and highlight our strengths in a proactive manner.
+We know the language can influence decisions and reactions.
+However, few of us are aware that we should minimise the use of emotional terms and highlight our strengths in a proactive manner.
 The audience was clearly reminded of that during the second panel discussion.

 Tjin Lee, Founder and Organiser of Audi Fashion Festival Singapore and many other female-oriented companies like Mercury Marketing & Communications and Treehaus, illustrated the importance of language in a succinct way.